NYULibraries/dlts-enm-tct-backend/documentation/docs/indexpatterns.md

+Index patterns are used to extract data from the existing indexes, and describe how the various components appear in the index as provided, what are the signs of punctuation or markup used to identify entries, separate page numbers, indicate subentries, etc.

-Adding new Indexpattern is perhapse the most complicated part of configuring the __ENM TCT Backend__.
+Adding a new Indexpattern is perhaps the most complicated part of configuring the __ENM TCT Backend__.
 This page will explain the various fields in the Indexpattern model and how they might be configured for a new Indexpattern, but be aware that this process is often iterative and may require some trial and error to get the proper values.

 ## Indexpattern Fields